-prominent property owner in the Northeast agreed to invest \$220 million in improvements to Grand Central Station, one of the country's most important transit hubs, as part of a larger commercial real estate project in New York.
-Similar examples, on a smaller scale, can be found throughout the country.
+Moreover, transportation improvements, infrastructure build-outs, and thousands of new jobs would flow from the commercial real estate investment generated by FIRPTA reform.
+Real estate development and infrastructure upgrades are inextricably linked.
+For example, in just the last month, a prominent property owner in the Northeast agreed to invest \$220 million in improvements to Grand Central Station, one of the country's most important transit hubs, as part of a larger commercial real estate project in New York.8 Similar examples, on a smaller scale, can be found throughout the country.

-Last year, the Urban Land Institute (ULI) released its annual report on infrastructure trends and issues.
-According to ULI's survey of 250 public sector leaders in local/regional government and over 200 senior-level private developers, the most promising source of infrastructure funding over the next decade will be joint development or cooperation between local governments and developers.
+Last year, the Urban Land Institute (ULI) released its annual report on infrastructure trends and issues.9 According to ULI's survey of 250 public sector leaders in local/regional government and over 200 senior-level private developers, the most promising source of infrastructure funding over the next decade will be joint development or cooperation between local governments and developers.
 Also high on the list was "negotiated exactions," which refers to tying development rights to infrastructure improvements.
-The report concluded that "contributions from real estate are often essential components of the funding package for infrastructure projects."
-10
+The report concluded that "contributions from real estate are often essential components of the funding package for infrastructure projects."10

 The infrastructure build-outs that accompany new development are a major component of real estate investment.
 Real estate projects finance transportation and other improvements through mandatory state and local impact fees.
-A 2012 study found that nationally, for a typical multi-family development, impact fees in excess of 6.7 percent of the project's value will be paid to the local government to finance the community's surrounding infrastructure.
-The same study found that the average developer of a 100,000 square foot retail shopping center in the United States will pay a local government \$568,500 to improve nearby roads, \$244,000 to improve the water and sewer system, and \$83,700 to build up surrounding parks.
+A 2012 study found that nationally, for a typical multi-family development, impact fees in excess of 6.7 percent of the project's value will be paid to the local government to finance the community's surrounding infrastructure.11 The same study found that the average developer of a 100,000 square foot retail shopping center in the United States will pay a local government \$568,500 to improve nearby roads, \$244,000 to improve the water and sewer system, and \$83,700 to build up surrounding parks.

-The most recent FIRPTA reform proposal, the Real Estate Investment and Jobs Act of 2015 (H.R.
-2128), introduced by Representatives Kevin Brady (R-TX) and Joseph Crowley (D-NY), includes two critical provisions to mobilize foreign capital for real estate and infrastructure investment in the United States.
+The Real Estate Investment and Jobs Act of 2015 (H.R.
+2128), introduced by Representatives Brady and Crowley, includes two critical provisions to mobilize foreign capital for real estate and infrastructure investment in the United States.
 First, it would increase the ownership stake that a foreign investor can take in a publicly traded U.S. real estate investment trust without triggering FIRPTA liability and extend the provision to certain collective investment vehicles.
-Second, it would remove the tax penalty that FIRPTA imposes on foreign pension funds that invest in U.S. real estate and infrastructure.
-Together, these two bipartisan and noncontroversial changes would unlock billions of foreign capital for job-creating investment here at home.
-In less than two months, H.R.
-2128 has already attracted the co-sponsorship of 31 of the 39 members of the Ways and Means Committee.
+Second, it would remove the